Written by the RxISK Team. Reviewed by Dr. David Healy.

 - Some antibiotics (that may be serotonin reuptake inhibiting) such as tetracycline and doxycycline

-SSRI antidepressants can also cause the equally distressing condition, Persistent Genital Arousal Disorder (PGAD) [37-39].
+The use of SSRIs or SNRIs, and often their withdrawal, has consistently been reported as one of the triggers of persistent genital arousal disorder (PGAD) .
 This is essentially the opposite of PSSD, causing a relentless sense of arousal and discomfort in the genitals, but without any accompanying feeling of desire.
-(Note that not all cases of PGAD are caused by medications.)

 - Blog posts about sex and medications

-- Montejo AL, Llorca G, Izquierdo JA, et al. Sexual dysfunction with antidepressive agents.
+- Montejo AL, Llorca G, Izquierdo JA, Carrasco JL, Daniel E, Pérez-Sola V, et al. Sexual dysfunction with antidepressive agents.
 Effect of the change to amineptine in patients with sexual dysfunction secondary to SSRI.
-Actas Esp Psiquiatr (in Spanish; Castilian).
-1999 Jan-Feb;27(1):23-34.
+Actas Esp Psiquiatr (in Spanish).
+1999;27(1):23-34.
 PMID 10380144.

 - Ekhart GC, van Puijenbroek EP.
 Does sexual dysfunction persist upon discontinuation of selective serotonin reuptake inhibitors?
 (In Dutch).
 Tijdschr Psychiatr.
 2014;56(5):336-40.
 PMID 24838589.